seanwhs/AI-for-Everyone---Your-New-Superpower/labs/Lab4-Plan-a-Trip.md

 ## 🟡 Part 2: Fact-Checking & Transit Verification

-*Larkin is a massive hub.
-AI will help you navigate the specific platforms and 2026 requirements.*

 **Task:** Use a search-enabled AI to verify these 2026 details:

 1. **Larkin to Pontian:** *"What are the current bus numbers from Larkin Sentral to Pontian Interchange in 2026? (e.g., Maju 96 or Causeway Link 606).
 What is the frequency?"*